PCOD Test in Agra

 What is PCOD?

-PCOD is a hormonal disorder that is common across women in the reproductive age.
-A woman suffering from PCOD suffers from a hormonal imbalance which affects her menstrual cycle, fertility and sometimes leads to physical changes such as more body hair, acne and weight gain.
+PCOD is a hormonal disorder is a hormonal disorder that is common across women of reproductive age.
+Women with PCOD suffer from a hormonal imbalance that affects their menstrual cycle, fertility and sometimes leads to physical changes such as more body hair, acne and weight gain.

 In PCOD, the ovaries release immature follicles which turn into cysts.
 And in many cases, the body also releases more androgens which further affect the hormonal balance in the body.

-The problem however is, that many women don’t know that they have PCOD.
+The problem, however, is that many women don’t know that they have PCOD.
 You need to watch out for signs of PCOD and get yourself tested to find out.
-You can easily get a PCOD test done at home, by booking an appointment with a gynaecologist on the MFine app!

 How does PCOD affect a woman’s body?

-PCOD affects both the ovaries and the process of ovulation.
-In simpler terms, when your ovaries release eggs every month in order to be fertilized by a sperm, this process is called ovulation.
+PCOD problems in women are seen in both the ovaries and the process of ovulation.
+Ovulation is a process in which the ovaries release eggs every month.
 PCOD affects this process and can cause a delay in egg release, release immature follicles or cause irregular ovulation.